CasperGN/ActiveDirectoryEnumeration/README.md

 - [ ] Try to get GoldenTicket
 - [X] Make `--all` flag that runs all checks
 - [X] Move smb enum to be the last check
+- [ ] Make validation of password before proceeding with ldap connection + querries
+- [ ] Create better validation of input format to ensure that domain flag is of `domain.local` type and user is `user@domain.local`

 ## Collaboration